demisto/content-docs/docs/partners/adopt.md

 7. Done!
 You have completed step 1 of the adoption process.

 **After 90 days, you will follow the below steps to complete the adoption process:**
-1. In order to complete the second adoption step, first you will need to update your README file & open a pull request with this text: Note: Support for this pack moved to the partner on <<Month>>, <<Day>>, <<Year>>.
+1. In order to complete the second adoption step, first you will need to update your README file & open a pull request with this text: Note: Support for this pack moved to the partner on Month, Day, Year.
 Please contact the partner directly via the support link on the right.
 2. Next, go to the pack_metadata.json file and update the following sections:
   a. “currentVersion” - update the version.
 For this example, we would be updating it to “1.2.12”
   b.
 “Support” - must say “partner”